+NEWS RELEASE

-NEWS RELEASE National Coaches of the Year Selected by NFHS Coaches Association Contact: Tim Flannery FOR IMMEDIATE RELEASE INDIANAPOLIS, IN (January 9, 2012) - Twenty high school coaches from across the country have been selected 2011 National Coaches of the Year by the National Federation of State High School Associations (NFHS) Coaches Association.
+National Coaches of the Year Selected by NFHS Coaches Association

+Contact: Tim Flannery

+FOR IMMEDIATE RELEASE

+INDIANAPOLIS, IN (January 7, 2013) - Twenty-two high school coaches from across the country have been selected as 2012 National Coaches of the Year by the National Federation of State High School Associations (NFHS) Coaches Association.

 The NFHS, which has been recognizing coaches through an awards program since 1982, honors coaches in the top 10 girls sports and top 10 boys sports (by participation numbers), and in one "other" category that is not included in these 20 categories.
+For 2012 awards, the NFHS has added Spirit as a separate award category as well.
 Winners of NFHS awards must be active coaches during the year in which they receive their award.
-This year's awards recognize coaches for the 2010-11 school year.
-Recipients of the 2011 NFHS national awards for boys sports are:
+This year's awards recognize coaches for the 2011-12 school year.

+Recipients of this year's national awards for girls sports are: